REGIONAL AIR QUALITY IMPROVEMENT PLANS

 Variable

-The data are collected and stored by ISPRA in the InfoAria Database, in accordance with the provisions of Directive 2008/50/EC (transposed into national law by Legislative Decree 155/2010) and Decision 2011/850/EU.
-The InfoAria Database is not publicly accessible.
+The data is collected and archived in ISPRA in the InfoAria Database, in alignment with the provisions of Directive 2008/50/EC (implemented by Legislative Decree 155/2010) and Decision 2011/850/EU.
+The InfoAria Database is not public.

 Year